dmorenoh/play-modeling/README.md

 ### 3. Implement Controllers

-At this point, you can even implement a simple controller that returns Json:
+At this point, event if you don't have any implementation, you can implement a simple controller that returns Json.

+For example:

 ```scala
 // Abstract class because traits don't allow context bounds on types.